BillyDM/awesome-audio-dsp/sections/CODE_LIBRARIES.md

 - [Symphonia](https://github.com/pdeljanov/Symphonia)
 - [Xiph repositories](https://github.com/xiph) - Contains various open source media codecs and containers such as Opus, FLAC, Vorbis, and OGG

+# Miscellaneous

+- [aubio](https://github.com/aubio/aubio) - A library that can detect events in an audio signal.

 # DSP Libraries

 A list of ready-made libraries for DSP.